WebDevStudios/wd_s/README.md

 ### Prerequisites

-Because I compile and bundle assets via NPM scripts, basic knowledge of the command line and the following dependencies are required: [Node](https://nodejs.org) (v12+) and [Composer](https://getcomposer.org/).
+Because I compile and bundle assets via npm scripts, basic knowledge of the command line and the following dependencies are required: [Node](https://nodejs.org) (v12+) and [Composer](https://getcomposer.org/).

 ### Quick Start
 If you want to keep it simple, head over to [https://wdunderscores.com](https://wdunderscores.com) and generate your `wd_s` based theme from there.
 You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.